 All of my shoes are brown.
 Everything I pack to wear must coordinate with brown shoes.
 Some people find it easier to coordinate their wardrobe with black shoes.
 I just don’t happen to like most black shoes.

 What I never pack, and what I encourage you to leave at home are flip-flops, slides, or any kind of shoe that does not keep your foot strapped securely in place.
 Yes, I know the arguments.
 You want to be fashionable.
 And, especially in the summer, closed walking shoes are hot.
 But I’m not budging.
 Fashion can be found in a good walking shoe and there are cooling socks you can and should buy to beat the heat problem.
-Flip-flops have no place in a traveler’s wardrobe.
+Flip-flops have no place in a traveler’s wardrobe unless you are spending hours on a beach or showering in a campground bathhouse.

 Many tourist sites are run by the national parks or nonprofit organizations where money is an issue.
 This means that their trails and parking lots are often dirt or gravel rather than paved.
 If you wear sandals you will face the constant problem of having sand and stones between your toes.
 Walking on cobblestones or wooden boardwalks requires a firm footing as does climbing stairs or navigating woodland trails.
 I was recently at a lighthouse that would not allow anyone wearing flip-flops to climb the circular staircase to the top.
 Save yourself the aggravation.
 Wear “real” shoes when you are sightseeing.